-Syntax Description ion loop Enable loop guard. none Disable root guard or loop guard. root ot Enable root guard.
-Defaults Root guard is di sabled.
-Loop guard is c command (glob onfigured according to the spanning-tree loopguard default global configuration ally disabled).
-Command Modes Interface config uration Command History Release Modification 12.2(40)EX2 This command was introduced.
-Usage Guidelines root guard or loop guard when the switch is operating in the per-VLAN spanning-tree - rapid-PVST+, or the multiple spanning-tree (MST) mode.
-When root guard is enabled, if spanning-tree calculations cause an interface to be selected as the port, the interface transitions to the root-inconsistent (blocked) state to prevent the customer's from becoming the root switch or being in the path to the root.
-The root port provides the best pathe switch to the root switch.
+Syntax Description loop Enable loop guard.

+none Disable root guard or loop guard.

+root Enable root guard.

+Defaults Root guard is d isabled.

+Loop guard is configured according to the spanning-tree loopguard default global configuration command (globally disabled).

+Command Modes Interface config uration

+Command History Release Modification

+12.2(40)EX2 This command was introduced.

+Usage Guidelines root guard or loop guard when the switch is operating in the per-VLAN spanning-tree rapid-PVST+, or the multiple spanning-tree (MST) mode.

+When root guard is enabled, if spanning-tree calculations cause an interface to be selected as the root port, the interface transitions to the root-inconsistent (blocked) state to prevent the customer's switch from becoming the root switch or being in the path to the root.
+The root port provides the best path from the switch to the root switch.

 When the no spanning-tree guard or the no spanning-tree guard none command is entered, root guard is disabled for all VLANs on the selected interface.
-If this interface is in the root-inconsistent (blocked state, it automatically transitions to the listening state. backup interface guard is also en root-inconsister bot guard on interfaces that will be used by the UplinkFast feature.
-With UplinkFast, the es (in the blocked state) replace the root port in the case of a failure.
-However, if root abled, all the backup interfaces used by the UplinkFast feature are placed in the at state (blocked) and prevented from reaching the forwarding state.
-The UplinkFast vailable when the switch is operating in the rapid-PVST+ or MST mode. operating in PV nost effective when it is configured on the entire switched network.
-When the switch is ST+ or rapid-PVST+ mode, loop guard prevents alternate and root ports from becoming s, and spanning tree does not send bridge protocol data units (BPDUs) on root or alternate ports.
+If this interface is in the root-inconsistent (blocked) state, it automatically transitions to the listening state.

+Do not enable root guard on interfaces that will be used by the UplinkFast feature.
+With UplinkFast, the backup interfaces (in the blocked state) replace the root port in the case of a failure.
+However, if root guard is also enabled, all the backup interfaces used by the UplinkFast feature are placed in the root-inconsistent state (blocked) and prevented from reaching the forwarding state.
+The UplinkFast feature is not available when the switch is operating in the rapid-PVST+ or MST mode.

+Loop guard is most effective when it is configured on the entire switched network.
+When the switch is operating in PVST+ or rapid-PVST+ mode, loop guard prevents alternate and root ports from becoming designated ports, and spanning tree does not send bridge protocol data units (BPDUs) on root or alternate

+ports.
 When the switch is operating in MST mode, BPDUs are not sent on nonboundary interfaces if the interface is blocked by loop guard in all MST instances.
 On a boundary interface, loop guard blocks the interface in all MST instances.